Destinations

 Patra & Achaia

 Achaia is one of the most historic sites in the Peloponnese and Greece’s seaside gate to Western Europe.
-Boasting Patras, the biggest of the cities of the Peloponnese, Achaia is filled with exceptional mountain and seaside landscapes.
-It boasts the Panachaiko, Helmos and Erymanthos mountains and the most beautiful sandy beaches in the Korinthian Gulf.
+Boasting Patras, the biggest city of the Peloponnese featuring a remarkable archaeological museum, Achaia is filled with exceptional mountain and seaside landscapes.
+It boasts the Panachaiko, Helmos and Erymanthos mountains, beautiful sandy beaches in the Korinthian Gulf, and the Rio-Antirrio Bridge, a masterpiece of modern engineering.

 Map of Achaia